nhsengland/rap_intro_to_python/workshop_1/using_python_on_terminal.md

 ![](images/printing_strings.png)

-This is all well and good, but what about storing variables?
+This is all well and good, but what about storing values?

-Try storing a variable *greeting* by assigning it, using the = operator
+Try storing a phrase and call it *greeting* by assigning it, using the = operator.
+We would now call *greeting* a variable.

 ```
 greeting = "Hello World!"
 ```

 Try running the "greeting" variable.
-Also check out the difference in returnign the variable and printing the variable.
+Also check out the difference in returning the variable and use the print function with the variable.
 Note that when you're printing, you don't use the quotations marks.
 If you do, it will just print what is inside the quotation marks and not the value stored inside the variable!

 ![](images/storing_variable.png)